Iain Chambers (musician)

 Iain Chambers is an English composer, producer and performer.

 Iain has composed and performed since the 1990s.
 He formed the duo Bow Mods with Philip Clayton Smith, releasing an album and 2 EPs on Drunken Records.
-He produced programmes at BBC Radio 3 between 1999-2007, including Andy Kershaw and Late Junction.
+He produced programmes at BBC Radio 3 between 1999 and 2007, including Andy Kershaw and Late Junction.
 With Kershaw he made programmes in Algeria, Mali, Corsica and Sardinia, winning a Gold award for best Specialist Music Programme at the Radio Academy Awards in 2003.

 In 2003, with Radio 3 colleagues Felix Carey and Philip Tagney, he co-founded musique concrète collective Langham Research Centre.
 The trio sought to breathe new life into experiments with reel-to-reel tape, producing two editions of Between The Ears: Gateshead Multistorey Carpark, and guest+host=ghost written by and starring Peter Blegvad, and featuring Nick Cave.
 In 2005 the trio were joined by Robert Worby, and began to perform new realisations of work by John Cage, Alvin Lucier, Christian Wolff and others, using their instrumentarium of obsolete analogue equipment, alongside their own new music made from the same sources.

 Iain won a second Radio Academy award for his 2011 radiophonic drama written by Peter Blegvad, Use It Or Lose It.
 Broadcast by BBC Radio 3 and starring Harriet Walter and David Horovitch, the drama also received a Prix Europa Special Commendation, and was a finalist in the 2013 BBC Audio Drama Awards.

 In 2010, Iain began making music using location recordings as compositional material.
 His piece The Regent's Canal – featuring pitched-down bicycle bells – was a finalist in the 2012 Europe – A Sound Panorama competition.
 In 2013 he was commissioned by Musicity to make a site specific composition – Operahuset – to be permanently housed on the sloping roof of Oslo Opera House.

 Iain founded the media cooperative Open Audio in 2012 with Nina Perry and Vivienne Perry.
 The company produce multimedia content alongside dramas, documentaries and features for BBC Radio and international broadcasters.